estrategias-adaptativas/transitional-typology/article.md

 in the vernacular traditions of the Portuguese speaking world with the potential to inspire resilient and sustainable policies in contemporary practice.
-I aim to identify bodies of knowledge, practices, and regulations prevalent from the mid eighteenth to the mid twentieth century that offer examples of decentralised economic and regulatory controls over urban space, resulting in emergent order systems.
-I put forward the hypothesis that theses core principles of traditional urbanism in the Portuguese speaking world provide a viable alternative to corporate takeover and to the ineffectiveness of overly standardised public policies for solving the ills of uncontrolled urban growth in Brazil.
+I aim to identify bodies of knowledge, practices, and regulations prevalent from the thirteenth to the mid twentieth century that offer examples of decentralised economic and regulatory controls over urban space, resulting in emergent order systems.
+Beginning in the mid nineteenth century, these systems contend with fast and overarching changes in regulations and theories that put their resilience to the test.

 The rapid urban growth in the global South since the twentieth century has been addressed, predominantly, by means of theories and policies